33onethird/feature-extraction/README.md

 This is followed by machine learning with [**TensorFlow**](https://www.tensorflow.org/) and subsequent testing of the proficiency of the resulting program.

+### Requirements
+The Feature Extractor needs Java 8 or higher installed.
+To install it on Ubuntu: sudo apt-get install oracle-java8-installer

 ### Results
 Will be added when available